Jason-Dwyer/cs121-assignment-2/README.md

 Oswaldo Sosa
 Jason Dwyer

 Our product is a piano application for people to enjoy creating short melodies, and recording what they create.
 The user is given two octaves to play with, and every time a note is pressed a wav file will play that note.
 The notes also light up as you play them, so you can easily tell what note was just pressed.
-The recording feature lets users record a melody, and then have it play back immediately in the app, and they can also get a wav file of the melody they just created.
+The recording feature lets users record a melody, and then have it play back immediately in the app.

 MVP: